qpdf/qpdf/manual/cli.rst

    numbering starting at a certain page, you can use :samp:`{first-page}:` as the spec.

    Here are some example page labeling schemes.
-First these examples, assume a 50-page document.
+For these examples, assume a 50-page document.

    - ``1:a 5:D``